 In an effort to keep children from playing with dangerous firearms, California has a number of weapons laws detailing how guns should be stored.
-Because these laws are very flexible based on circumstances, it is critical that anyone accused of violating a gun storage law immediately contact a top Vista criminal lawyer as soon as possible.
+Because these laws are vary drastically based on circumstances, it is critical that anyone accused of violating gun storage laws in California immediately contact a top criminal lawyer as soon as possible.

 The law does take into account the guilt and pain a parent may feel if his or her child has shot someone.
 This is why parents of children who have been shot due to criminal storage of a firearm cannot be arrested until at least seven days after the shooting.
 Additionally, the prosecution must prove gross negligence if a child who shot himself, herself or others obtained the gun due to his or her parents’ lax storage.

-If you have been accused of violating California’s gun storage laws, whether or not someone has been hurt or not as a result, please call (760) 643-4050 as soon as possible to schedule a free initial consultation with top Vista criminal attorney Peter M. Liss.
+If you have been accused of violating one of the many gun storage laws in California, whether or not someone has been hurt or not as a result, please call (760) 643-4050 as soon as possible to schedule a free initial consultation with Peter M. Liss.